Index funds track the performance of the broader market or specific industries and are a convenient alternative to active stock-picking.

 Investors may want to consider a little exposure to this sector to capitalize on macro movements.

-5. iShares S&P/TSX Canadian Dividend Aristocrats Index ETF (CDZ)
+5. iShares S&P/TSX Canadian Dividend Aristocrats Index Fund (CDZ)

 Some companies grow rapidly while others offer high dividends.